RhetTbull/osxmetadata/README.md

                            into it's current form.
-For example, a PDF file might have an encoding application set to "Distiller".; list of strings exposuremode               kMDItemExposureMode;
+For example, a PDF file might have an encoding application set to "Distiller".; list of strings exifgpsversion             kMDItemEXIFGPSVersion;
+                           com.apple.metadata:kMDItemEXIFGPSVersion; The
+                           version of GPSInfoIFD in EXIF used to generate the metadata.; string exifversion                kMDItemEXIFVersion;
+                           com.apple.metadata:kMDItemEXIFVersion; The version
+                           of the EXIF header used to generate the metadata.;
+                           string
+exposuremode               kMDItemExposureMode;
                            com.apple.metadata:kMDItemExposureMode; The
                            exposure mode used to acquire the document